-Finding the best survival knife that can do it all is a daunting task to say the least.
+What is the Best Survival Knife for the beginning survivalist?
+Finding the most suitable survival knife that can do it all is a daunting task.
 There are many choices available.
 So many in fact, that research can boggle the mind.
 And, as far as I'm concerned there is not one, perfect, survival knife.
-But here is a quick list of knife qualities I use when considering purchasing the best survival knife.

 Best survival knife